A Step-By-Step Guide to Taking High-Quality Photos for Your Dental Website

 • Organize any special cleaning or staging of the areas

-• Consider how business operations will be affected by shooting in this area
+• Consider how your practice’s operations will be affected by shooting in this area

 Create your shot list